Brass instrument: Other materials

 A few specialty instruments are made from wood.

 Instruments made mostly from plastic emerged in the 2010s as a cheaper and more robust alternative to brass.
 Plastic instruments could come in almost any colour.
-The sound plastic instruments produce is different from the one of brass, lacquer, gold or silver.
-This is because plastic is much less dense, or rather has less matter in a given space as compared to the aforementioned which causes vibrations to occur differently.
-While originally seen as a gimmick, these plastic models have found increasing popularity during the last decade and are now viewed as practice tools that make for more convenient travel as well as a cheaper option for beginning players.
+The sound plastic instruments produce is somewhat different from the one of brass.
+This is because plastic, in comparison to brass, is much less dense, or rather has less matter in a given space, which causes vibrations to occur differently, although similar enough to sound alike.
+While originally seen as a gimmick, these plastic models have found increasing popularity and are now viewed as "practical substitutions" when hardy instruments might be needed or that make for more convenient travel as well as a cheaper option for beginning players.

 Ensembles

 Brass instruments are one of the major classical instrument families and are played across a range of musical ensembles.

 Orchestras include a varying number of brass instruments depending on music style and era, typically: